 The use of accounting, management, marketing principles in launching a new venture and managing an ongoing business.
 Topics covered include business plan development, computer applications, human resources, purchasing, marketing, taxation, risk management and control procedures.
 Requires students to develop a comprehensive business plan for a new venture of their choosing which is presented as an oral and written proposal.
-Prerequisites: ACCN101, BUSN110 and permission of Department Chair or Program Coordinator
+Prerequisites: ACCN101, BUSN110.